Communication Skills on Resume: What Do Recruiters Look For?

 How to show communication skills through your bullet points

-Communication is a soft skill, which means the do’s and don’ts of listing it on your resume are simple.
+Communication is a soft skill, which means the do’s and don’ts of listing it on your resume are simple:

-Where to include communication skills on your resume
+How to describe communication on your resume

 • Influenced